Cedar-Bank Works: Squier and Davis: 1845

 They surveyed, a third of a mile south of the main work, a truncated pyramid along with a small circle.
 The pyramid is measured at 120 feet square at the base and nine feet tall.
 The pyramid's location matches the cardinal directions.
 They excavated the pyramid, and no remains were found.
 The circle is measured at 250 feet in diameter with a gateway on the south side of it.
 The gateway is 30 feet wide.
 There is a ditch inside the circle and an embankment, which almost matches the height of the circle wall on the side without the gateway.
 Squier and Davis note that they have seen this type of build in other works, but do not name which sites.
 This type of partially open circle would be described, by contemporary archaeologists as being a "C-form" earthwork.
-They compliment the location of the pyramid and circle as having a "fine view" of the river and being "well chosen," by the builders.
+They complement the location of the pyramid and circle as having a "fine view" of the river and being "well chosen," by the builders.
 They believed that the land that the square and circle works were built on was intentionally smoothed out by the builders.
 They did note that they discovered "inconsiderable remains, consisting of small, low terraces, and little mounds and circles."
 No additional major mounds were discovered on the site.

 Upon completion of their survey, Squier and Davis could not easily determine the use of the earthworks.
 They believed that the main works appeared to be fortifications.
 However, the large gateways on the site were "hardly consistent with the hypothesis of military origin."
 The men reported that there must have been some type of significance in the placement of walls, suggesting that the space was used for "celebration of certain games" or religious ceremony.